Rob joined the Board as a non-executive director on 1st March 2018 and became Chairman on 9th May 2018 when Michael Higgins retired from the Board.

 Alan has extensive public company experience having spent almost ten years as CFO of YouGov plc, the AIM-listed global market research and data analytics group.
 He is currently Chair of the Audit Committee of Future plc and Deputy Chair of the Quoted Companies Alliance.
 Prior to YouGov plc, Alan was a partner at EY and previously at KPMG where he provided board level advisory and consulting services specialising in the media, technology and telecoms sectors.
 He is also a Fellow of the Institute of Chartered Accountants in England and Wales.

-Richard is Chief Executive of Instinctif Partners (formerly the College Group), the international business communications consultancy.
+Richard is Deputy Chairman of Instinctif Partners (formerly the College Group), the international business communications consultancy.
 Prior to joining Instinctif Partners, Richard was Chief Executive of Huntsworth plc, following the merger with Incepta Group plc where he was the Chief Executive and formerly Group Finance Director.
+He is also a Non-Executive Director of the Harpenden Trust.
 An Economics graduate from Cambridge University, Richard subsequently qualified as a Chartered Accountant with Price Waterhouse (now PricewaterhouseCoopers) in London.
 He is Chairman of Ebiquity’s Audit Committee and also sits on the Nomination Committee.

 Ms Baddeley is one of the UK’s most experienced female company directors, having served in both executive and non-executive capacities on the boards of leading companies in the FTSE100 and FTSE250 as well as a number of major public sector organisations.
 She has chaired the remuneration committee of several boards on which she has served and been chairman of Harvey Nash plc since June 2013.
 Julie has broad experience both of businesses in professional services like Ebiquity, and of those in the consumer industry sectors Ebiquity serves, including BOC, Yorkshire Building Society, Camelot and Greggs.
 As Associate Fellow at Oxford University Said Business School, from 2000 to 2010, she coached top business teams from around the world on the execution of business strategy, having previously run a global team as the partner in charge of a substantial part of Accenture’s change management practice.
 She is Chairman of Ebiquity’s Remuneration Committee and sits on the Nomination Committee.